OluwadareLab/CNNSplice/README.md

 * **Arguments**: <br />
-	* model_name: A string for the name of the model <br />
+	* model_name: A string to specify the name of the model <br />
-	* mode: A string to specify balanaced or imbalanced input dataset<br />
+	* mode: A string to specify either balanced or imbalanced input dataset<br />

 **4. Output:**